-Brief Description of key contents Scope of policy Third-party standards or initiatives (if applicable) Availability 11.
-Training Policy for Board Members & Executives Continuous education and skill development for leadership.
-12. Sustainable Development Policy Commitment to environmental, social, and governance (ESG) principles.
-13. Shareholders' Communication Procedure Transparent and effective communication channels with shareholders.
-14. Validity, Amendments & Monitoring of Internal Regulations Ensuring regulations remain relevant and effectively monitored. (in opplication) 101 of Law 4548/2018 Regulation (EU) No. 596/2014 par.
-1 of Article 9 of Law 4706/2020 Policy: Official Employement Guide Accountable for implementation (the most senior role) Group HR Director General principles Terms and conditions of employement Compensation Social security coverage and insurance Benefits Relocation Repatriation and reintegration Terminations and resignation Managers and remunerate employees on long-term assignments INTRANET Policy: Official Employement Guide Accountable for implementation (the most senior role) Company Chief Executive Officer, Company General Directors, Human Resources Manager.
+Brief Description of key contents 10.
+Privileged Information • Safeguarding confidential and market-sensitive information.
+11. Training Policy for Board Members & Executives • Continuous education and skill development for leadership.
+12. Sustainable Development Policy • Commitment to environmental, social, and governance (ESG) principles.
+13. Shareholders' Communication Procedure • Transparent and effective communication channels with shareholders.
+14. Validity, Amendments & Monitoring of Internal Regulations Ensuring regulations remain relevant and effectively monitored.
+Scope of policy Third-party standards or initiatives (if applicable) Articles 99 to 101 of Law 4548/2018 Regulation (EU) No. 596/2014 par.
+1 of Article 9 of Law 4706/2020 Availability Policy: Official Employement Guide Accountable for implementation (the most senior role) Group HR Director General principles Terms and conditions of employement Compensation Social security coverage and insurance Benefits Relocation Repatriation and reintegration Terminations and resignation Managers and remunerate employees on long-term assignments INTRANET Policy: Official Employement Guide h Accountable for implementation (the most senior role) Company Chief Executive Officer, Company General Directors, Human Resources Manager.
 Commitment to Employee Rights and Obligations: INTRALOT is dedicated to outlining the rights and obligations of its employees, ensuring a clear understanding of corporate policies and procedures in compliance with applicable laws and regulations.
 Comprehensive Recruitment Process: The company follows a thorough recruitment process, requiring new employees to provide necessary documentation and sign employment contracts governed by private law, ensuring transparency and compliance.
 Fair and Legal Remuneration: INTRALOT guarantees that salaries and wages meet legal standards, with structured payment methods and permissible deductions, maintaining fairness and adherence to legal requirements.
 Structured Working Hours and Locations: The company sets working hours and locations based on legal provisions and business needs, monitoring employee attendance and ensuring proper compensation for overtime work.
 Equitable Leave Policies: Employees are entitled to various types of leave, including annual, sickness, and maternity leave, in accordance with legal provisions, promoting work-life balance and employee well-being.
 Professional Conduct and Duties: INTRALOT expects employees to adhere to corporate policies, demonstrate respectful and cooperative behaviour, and maintain confidentiality, fostering a professional and ethical work environment.
-Regulation of External Employment: Employees must inform the company of any additional P.D.156/94 Civil Code Articles 200 & 288 INTRANET intralot
+Regulation of External Employment: Employees must inform the company of any additional employment, with the company reserving the right to restrict external work that conflicts with corporate interests.
+Intellectual Property Rights: All inventions and work outcomes developed by employees during their tenure belong to INTRALOT, with provisions for reasonable remuneration for beneficial inventions.
+The present Employment Policies and Procedures lay down the rights and obligations of employees working for the company under the name "INTRALOT S.A." - hereinafter referred to as the "Company".
+2. The body responsible for implementing these Internal Employment Policies and Procedures is the Company Board of 1.
+The Employment Policies and Procedures of INTRALOT S.A. outline the rights and obligations of employees.
+Implemented by: Company Board of Directors (BoD) Chief Executive Officer (CEO) General Directors Human Resources Manager Applicable to: All personnel with fixed-term or open-ended contracts Employees working in company offices, production units, or other corporate departments/premises Not applicable to: Special advisors and associates Compliance: Must comply with Labour Legislation, Collective Labour Agreements, and Arbitration Awards Complement individual employment contracts without infringing legal rights P.D.156/94 Civil Code Articles 200 & 288 INTRANET